 Chemical engineers in demand

-There has been an increase in the number of chemical engineers but still not enough to meet demand.
-Though demand is best for experienced engineers, there are good opportunities for graduates.
+The number of chemical engineers is increasing but there are still not enough to meet demand.
+Demand is highest for experienced engineers, but there are still good opportunities for graduates.

-Chemical engineer and the related job, materials engineer, are on Immigration New Zealand's long-term skill shortage list, which means the Government is actively encouraging skilled workers from overseas to move to New Zealand.
+Chemical engineer and the related job industrial engineer (process) appear on Immigration New Zealand's long-term skill shortage list.
+This means the Government is actively encouraging skilled chemical engineers from overseas to work in New Zealand.

-Growing need for chemical engineers in water infrastructure upgrade
+Opportunities for chemical engineers in water infrastructure and chemical products

 Job opportunities for chemical engineers are growing in the water industry as the clean water and waste water infrastructure throughout the country gets upgraded.
 There is also reasonable demand for engineers to oversee products of chemical engineering such as infant formula and fertilisers.